- Entry restrictions and exceptions

 Proof of a negative test result:

-A negative test result obtained using nucleic acid amplification technology (e.g. PCR, LAMP, TMA) in German, English, French, Italian or Spanish.
+A negative test result obtained using nucleic acid amplification technology (e.g. PCR, PoC- PCR) in German, English, French, Italian or Spanish.
 The test must have been carried out no more than 72 hours prior to entry (time of swabbing).

 Alternatively, a negative antigen rapid test result in German, English, French, Italian or Spanish.
-The test must have been carried out no more than 48 hours prior to entry.
+Following a stay in a high-risk area, the test must have been carried out no more than 48 hours prior to entry.
+Following a stay in an area of variant of concern, the test must have been carried out no more than 24 hours prior to entry.

-Further details on the recognition of tests are provided on the website of the Federal Ministry of Health.
+Details on the recognition of tests are provided on the website of the Robert Koch Institute.

 Proof of vaccination: